-Covid-19 has spurred a rise in Chapter 15 filings.
-By November of 2020, chapter 15 filings were already up 68% from 2019, with the majority of filings made by representatives of Canadian, Australian, and English companies.
+Covid-19 spurred a rise in Chapter 15 filings.
+By November 2020, chapter 15 filings were already up 68% from 2019, with the majority of filings made by representatives of Canadian, Australian, and English companies.
+Filings continued to climb through 2021 and appear to be on the rise again in early 2023.

-Under chapter 15, a bankruptcy court may even consider foreign law.4 By the same measure, chapter 15 permits a court to decline recognizing a foreign insolvency proceeding or “rendering assistance” to that proceeding if the requested action is “manifestly contrary to the public policy” of U.S. law.5
+Under chapter 15, a bankruptcy court may even consider foreign law.4 By the same measure, chapter 15 permits a court to decline to recognize a foreign insolvency proceeding or “rendering assistance” to that proceeding if the requested action is “manifestly contrary to the public policy” of U.S. law.5

 Section 1517 enumerates the requirements for recognition of a foreign proceeding.
 A bankruptcy court possesses very limited discretion to deny recognition to a foreign proceeding.
 Section 1517 provides that, subject to Section 1506, an order recognizing a foreign proceeding shall be entered by the Court if the requirements of Section 1517(a) are met: